Code of Conduct

 We are committed to reducing our environmental impact and continually improving our environmental performance as an integral part of our business strategy and operating methods.

 We expect our suppliers (including employees, representatives, subcontractors and vendors) to support our core principles in the areas of human rights, labour, environment and anti-corruption.

 Supporting these principles is a vital part of our business culture.
 We wish to bring the importance of these into the relationships we hold with our suppliers, ensuring that they embrace our core principles and share that responsibility.

 All suppliers should be compliant with all local laws and regulations.
 We encourage them to look to their own supply chains to follow these principles too.

-The employment or operation of child labour is unacceptable to The Selesti Group.
+The employment or operation of child labour is unacceptable to The Definitive Agency Ltd (t/a Selesti).
 Illegal child labour will not be used in any service by our suppliers, including production and distribution.

 A ‘Child’ is any person under the legal minimum working age for that country.

-As a Slave-Free Alliance member The Selesti Group do not tolerate any form of involuntary or forced labour, such as slave, bonded, indentured, prison or human trafficking labour, within its supply chain.
+As a Slave-Free Alliance member The Definitive Agency Ltd (t/a Selesti) do not tolerate any form of involuntary or forced labour, such as slave, bonded, indentured, prison or human trafficking labour, within its supply chain.

 Our suppliers should not accept the use of any forced labour under their direct employment or supply chain.
 All local laws linked to modern slavery and human trafficking should be complied with at all times.